Josh Brener

-Josh Brener (born October 1, 1984) is an American actor.
+Josh Brener is an American actor.
 He played the roles of Kyle on the IFC series Maron, Nelson "Big Head" Bighetti on the HBO series Silicon Valley, and Alan Zweibel in the film Saturday Night.
 In animation, he provides the voices of Mark Beaks in the 2017 reboot of DuckTales, Donatello on Rise of the Teenage Mutant Ninja Turtles, Neeku Vozo on Star Wars Resistance, Dylan Dalmatian on 101 Dalmatian Street, Twig on The Mighty Ones, and Intelligence Pete on Sniper Grit.

 Early life

-Brener was born on October 1, 1984, in Houston, Texas and was raised in a Jewish household.
+Brener was born in Houston, Texas, and was raised in a Jewish household.
 He attended Bellaire High School.

 Brener graduated from Harvard University in 2007.
 He was the president of the Hasty Pudding Theatricals, a student theatrical society at Harvard.